Nabilphysics/ros2/part5_ros2_nav2.md

 ros2 run turtlebot3_teleop teleop_keyboard
 ```
 ### Step 9: Navigate and Create Map.
+Drive the turtlebot and save the map like the previous one.

 ### Step 10: Clean the Map using Gimp or any photo editor
+Open the map using Gimp photo editor.
+Make the black line where necessary and also clear the unclear spaces.